 Staffan Liljas is a Swedish bass who took his masters degree from the University College of Opera in Stockholm in 2012.
-During the fall of 2021, he has been performing the role of the quantum supercomputer Teus in Eric Gedeon’s newly written musical Djur som hatar människor at Uppsala City Theatre.
+In 2023, he has been Il Re in Verdi’s Aida at Wermland Opera, Pappan in Brommare’s children’s opera Where’s the sandwich? at The Royal Opera in Stockholm and Count Ceprano in Verdi’s Rigoletto at Opera på Skäret.
+In the spring 2022 he sang Polypheme in Handel’s Acis & Galatea at Radio France under Leonardo García Alarcón and in the fall he was Alcindoro and Benoit in Puccini’s La Boheme at Malmö Opera.
+In the fall of 2021, he was the quantum supercomputer Teus in Eric Gedeon’s newly written musical Djur som hatar människor at Uppsala City Theatre.
 In the summer of 2019 he was Polyphemus in Händel’s Acis & Galatea at Confidencen in Stockholm.
 This superlatively reviewed performance was broadcast by Swedish National Television.
-In the spring of 2019, he performed Sarastro in Mozart’s Die Zauberflöte with Labopéra D’Alsace.
+In the spring the same year, he performed Sarastro in Mozart’s Die Zauberflöte with Labopéra D’Alsace.